The biosphere reserve

 A Short Story of Great Vision

-In 2002, several Manicouagan stakeholders met in Baie-Comeau with the goal of obtaining the UNESCO Biosphere Reserve status.
+In 2002, several Manicouagan stakeholders met in Baie-Comeau with the goal of obtaining the UNESCO Biosphere Region status.
 The project promised to be as uncertain as it was interesting.
 On the one hand, the consultation process meant was a major challenge given the diversity of users on the territory.
-On the other hand, very few reserves in the world had managed to get large industries involved in such a challenging process, which was unavoidable in Manicouagan.
+On the other hand, very few sites in the world had managed to get large industries involved in such a challenging process, which was unavoidable in Manicouagan.

 A territory of 54,800 km2 to discover